Group sensitises Edo youths on drug abuse prevention

 From Ighomuaye Lucky, Benin

-The founder of Gift A Child Initiative, Miss Deborah Ajayi-Eseni, said the programme became necessary in view of the rise in drug abuse related ailments and deaths in the state.
+The founder of Gift A Child Initiative, Miss Deborah Ajayi-Eseni, said the programme became necessary in view of the rising cases of drug abuse related ailments and deaths in the state.

-‘Teaching them the truth about these drugs and how it can be dangerous to their health will go a long way in saving their lives,’ she said.
+“Teaching them the truth about these drugs and how it can be dangerous to their health will go a long way in saving their lives.

-‘The youths need to be given lessons about drugs and drug abuse prevention with the belief that education, awareness campaigns about drugs can change their behaviour.
+“The youths need to be given lessons about drugs and drug abuse prevention, with the belief that education and awareness campaigns about drugs can change their behaviour.

-She also called on policy makers and school administrators to include school-based drug prevention programmes in their academic activities in order to achieve a drug-free country.
+She also called on policy makers and school administrators to include school based drug prevention programmes in their academic activities, in order to achieve a drug-free nation.

-According to her, the severity of the drug problem has a devastating impact on the lives of young people.

 Leave a Reply